 So yes, there are some things you can do to eventually increase your credit score, but to do it faster and raise the score higher, the key is to reduce your credit utilization ratio.

-Also called the credit utilization rate, this ratio represents how much of your available credit you actually use.
-To get the number, just divide what you owe on a card (or all of them) by the credit limit for that card (or the total for all of them).
+The credit utilization ratio represents how much of your available credit you actually use.
+To get the number, divide what you owe on a card (or all of them) by the credit limit for that card (or the total for all of them).

 For example, suppose you have two credit cards.
 You charge $3,000 on a card with a credit limit of $4,000, and $1,000 on your other card, which has a limit of $6,000.
 In that case, you have a ratio of 75% for the first card and 40% overall (you’re using $4,000 of your $10,000 total available credit).